psumbera/solaris-openjdk/README.md

 ./build-all.sh --build-from=17 --boot-jdk=/export/home/build/jdk-16-bootstrap
 ```

---
+## bootstrap-lts-jdk.sh

-Or alternatively you can build OpenJDK LTS version 21 (i386 only) or 17 using
+Or you can build OpenJDK LTS version 21 (i386 only) or 17 using
 bootstrap archives with `bootstrap-lts-jdk.sh`:

 ```